DOG. February 8th, 2018

 that thirty thousand years ago

 the way of all their leaping prey.

-What token would we leave today;
+What token might we leave today,

-and symbolise our own collapse;
+what symbol of our own collapse;

 a stencilled mushroom cloud perhaps?

 TWO RIVERS.
 May 11th, 2017